-In the morning, we will depart from Vienna and head to Salzburg, AT.
-On the way, we will visit the Mozarthaus.
+In the morning, we will depart from Vienna and head to Munich.
+On the way, we will visit the Mondsee, a beautiful town in the Alps.
 Upon our arrival, guests will have time to explore the city center.
 We will spend the night in Munich or nearby city.

 Vienna is the capital city of Austria.
 It is considered one of the best places to live in the world.
 Called "The City of Music," Vienna has produced internationally famous composers such as Beethoven, Brahms, Mahler, Mozart, and more.

 Mozart's only surviving residence in the city of Vienna was the famous composer's home from 1784 until 1787.
 The structure of the house dates back to the 17th century.
 It was completely renovated and the museum reopened in 2006.

 Admission (Optional): Adult 7

 This resort region in Austria stretches from Salzburg to the the peaks of the Dachstein Mountains.
 Its name translates to "Estate of the Salt Chamber," named for the organization that ran the salt mines of the Hapsburg Monarchs.

 This lake in Upper Austria is part of the Salzkammergut area, in the Austrian alps.
 Mondsee is one of the country's last privately-owned lake.
 The Drachenwand (Dragonwall) is an impressive mountain on the lake's southern shore.

 Standard Hotel: NH Munich Airport / NH Munich am Ring or similar

 From our hotel in Munich or nearby city we will travel to Mount Titlis